PowerMops/powermops-site/src/routes/pmops/Reference-3.md

 `16     fArray          BIGNUMBS`\
 `       SWord_vector    VECTORVALUE`

-\<blockquote\> NOTE: Though constant and value definitions look much like array-object declarations, they are not objects but simply primitive data items, i.e., Mops words.
-(Unlike the analogous objects they cannot participate in complex objects as either ivars or array elements.) \</blockquote\>
+> NOTE: Though constant and value definitions look much
+> like array-object declarations, they are not objects but simply
+> primitive data items, i.e., Mops words.
+(Unlike the analogous objects
+> they cannot participate in complex objects as either ivars or array
+> elements.)

 The event-related classes Event and Mouse (Chapter 4, Part 3) would be instantiated as above but are seldom if ever subclassed as it is very unlikely that the need to do so would arise.

-### Special-case TEMP Declarations {#special_case_temp_declarations}
+### Special-case TEMP Declarations

 The `TEMP{ \... }` declaration 'envelops', or takes a list of data-object declarations and declares them to be temporary